 The ACCC recognises that consumers experiencing vulnerability and disadvantage can be disproportionately impacted by conduct in breach of the Act.
 The ACCC therefore prioritises conduct that impacts these consumers.

-The ACCC acknowledges that certain conduct in breach of the Act has the potential to specifically impact on the welfare of Indigenous Australians.
-The ACCC also recognises that Indigenous consumers living in remote areas face particular challenges in relation to asserting their consumer rights.
+The ACCC acknowledges that certain conduct in breach of the Act has the potential to specifically impact on the welfare of First Nations Australians.
+The ACCC also recognises that First Nations consumers living in remote areas face particular challenges in relation to asserting their consumer rights.
 The ACCC will always prioritise its work in these areas while these challenges remain.

 The Australian Competition and Consumer Commission (ACCC) is Australia’s peak consumer protection and competition agency.
 The ACCC is an independent statutory government authority serving the public interest.
 Most of our compliance and enforcement work is conducted under the provisions of the Competition and Consumer Act 2010 (the Act).
 The purpose of the Act is to enhance the welfare of Australians by:

 - promoting competition among business

 - protecting consumers in their dealings with business.